 Because occupations involving physical labor dominate the local economy, Elkhart - Rolla is generally considered to be a blue-collar town.
 36.99% of the Elkhart - Rolla workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Elkhart - Rolla is a town of sales and office workers, managers, and construction workers and builders.
 There are especially a lot of people living in Elkhart - Rolla who work in management occupations (16.73%), office and administrative support (12.48%), and food service (8.85%).

-Being a small town, Elkhart - Rolla does not have a public transit system used by locals to get to and from work.
+Elkhart - Rolla is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-In terms of college education, the citizens of Elkhart - Rolla rank slightly lower than the national average.
-16.59% of adults 25 and older in Elkhart - Rolla have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.
+The citizens of Elkhart - Rolla are slightly less educated than the national average of 21.84% for the average city or town: 16.59% of adults in Elkhart - Rolla have a bachelor's degree or advanced degree

 The per capita income in Elkhart - Rolla in 2022 was $29,023, which is lower middle income relative to Kansas and the nation.
 This equates to an annual income of $116,092 for a family of four.
 However, Elkhart - Rolla contains both very wealthy and poor people as well.